aliou/lilwrapper/Readme.md

 ## Build

-You can use just it as a part of your code or as a library.
+You can use it as a part of your code or as a library.
 To build the library, run:
 ```
 cmake